brechtm/brechtm.github.io/content/2013-10-26_introducing-rinohtype.rst

 - Automatically generated table of contents.
 - Cross-references.
 - Footnotes.
-- With the help of `citeproc-py <https://pypi.python.org/pypi/citeproc-py/0.1.0>`_, support for citing references from a BibTeX database and generating a bibliography.
+- With the help of `citeproc-py`_, support for citing references from a BibTeX database and generating a bibliography.

 The one major omission from this list is formula rendering.
 I did try using the TeX formula renderer from matplotlib (the mathtext module) and `SVGMath <http://sourceforge.net/projects/svgmath/>`_, but with unsatisfactory results.
 I've decided to write math rendering from scratch once the core of RinohType (everything listed above) is working properly.